 The classic chart demonstrating the importance of keeping to the middle of the relative humidity spectrum has been shown to countless attendees of classes, conference presentations, and webinars on building science, indoor air quality, moisture problems, and health.
 I can’t tell you how many times I saw it before I discovered the source.
 It’s often called the Sterling chart and is from a 1986 paper titled, Indirect Health Effects of Relative Humidity in Indoor Environments.

-The authors of that paper recommended keeping the indoor relative humidity in the range of 40 to 60 percent, as you can see in their shaded "optimum zone" on the chart above.
 Because so many people have seen this chart in the intervening 34 years, it seems natural to us now.
 In 1986, however, the relation of health to indoor air quality was mainly about source control and ventilation.
-Even filtration hadn't made it to the big leagues for residential IAQ.
+Even filtration hadn’t made it to the big leagues for residential IAQ.
 Humidity?
-That was a comfort, convenience, or durability issue because people don't like to sweat in their homes, wipe up excessive condensation, or repaint or repair their walls.
+That was a comfort, convenience, or durability issue because people don’t like to sweat in their homes, wipe up excessive condensation, or repaint or repair their walls.

 This paper put humidity on the IAQ map.
 Of course, we were only a decade into the exploration of thermal bypasses and infiltration, and duct leakage was just beginning to get attention, so a lot of building science was fairly new.
 Still, just the fact that the chart from this article is shown so frequently is testament to the importance of this paper.